Observation of a supersolid phase in a spin-orbit coupled exciton-polariton Bose-Einstein condensate at room temperature

-In this work, we report the fabrication of an original microcavity with embedded nematic LC and MeLPPP.
-We prove the formation of strongly coupled exciton-photon modes with a Rabi splitting of 93~meV.
-We demonstrate the tunability of these modes in a wide spectral range by an external electric field controlling the linear birefringence, allowing to reach the RDSOC regime.
-We show the polariton condensation with a controlled polarization of the emission.
-In the RDSOC regime, we observe both spin stripes (spin helix) and density stripes, whose contrast is controlled by mode detuning and which are considered a fingerprint of supersolidity~\cite{geier2023dynamics}.
-We also show a clear signature of interaction between the condensate and the exciton reservoir through the presence of a non-equilibrium condensate component populating the negative mass states of the dispersion.
-These observations are in good agreement with simulations based on the hybrid Boltzmann-Gross-Pitaevskii equation for a spinor condensate in the presence of RDSOC.
+In this work, we report the fabrication and optical characterization of original microcavities with embedded nematic LC and MeLPPP (scheme shown in Fig.~\ref{fig:Fig_0}(b)).
+We prove the formation of strongly coupled exciton-photon modes with Rabi splittings of the order of 90~meV.
+We demonstrate the tunability of these modes in a wide spectral range by an external electric field controlling the linear birefringence, thereby reaching the RDSOC regime in which polariton condensates demonstrate density stripes.
+In single shot experiments and for sufficiently large condensate densities, we observe the stripe patterns placing themselves randomly from one condensation process to another, in agreement with theoretical simulations.
+This demonstrates the spontaneous breaking of translational invariance.
+The preservation of spontaneous symmetry breaking despite the presence of the disorder potential of the samples is a typical feature of a superfluid.
+For smaller condensate densities (close to threshold), we find the stripes to be partly pinned by disorder.
+We also observe the presence of quantized vortices in about 10\% of the condensate realizations.